EPICcake808/digits/index.md

     Navbar.tsx # The application navbar.

-    StuffItem.tsx # Row in the list stuff page.
+    ContactCard.tsx # Row in the list contacts page.

-    StuffItemAdmin.tsx # Row in the admin list stuff page.
+    ContactCardAdmin.tsx # Row in the admin list contacts page.

+    AddNoteForm.tsx # The Add Note form.

   lib/